-Why do hiring managers ask “where do you see yourself in 5 years?”
+Why do interviewers ask “Where do you see yourself in 5 years?”

-Hiring managers ask “where do you see yourself in 5 years” because it gives them insight into what motivates you, your future plans, and what role their company plays in those plans.
+Interviewers ask this question because it gives them insight into what motivates you, your future plans, and what role their company plays in those plans.

 Here’s what employers are looking for in your answer: